Hpsilvastam/maevens_of_london_test/README.md

 # maevens_of_london_test

-Test for the Digital Strategy Manager
+Test for the Digital Strategy & Insights Manager